makeusabrew/nudgeme-server/README.md

 ## Pointing a client at your instance

 The CLI client reads config data from `~/.nudgeme.json`.
-Simply add a custom `host` key to override the default:
+Add a custom `host` key to override the default:

 ```
 {